 A well socialized pup will become a balanced dog with whom you will be able to share a huge range of activities and pleasures.

 What can be cuter than a happy Picard puppy wagging his tail to welcome everyone he encounters?
 What’s sadder to see one moving away from visitors, with a worried look, hiding behind its owner’s legs?

 Temperament is shaped by genetics, the nature of the individual and the environment.
-So, as a puppy buyer, it’s your job to check out your puppy relatives to see if they are outgoing and sweet of shy and afraid.
+So, as a puppy buyer, it’s your job to check to make sure that the socialization started at the breeder's home is continued in his new home and environment.
 It’s also your duty to make sure that the environment in which he grows allows him to explore, enjoy new experiences and make new friends.
 This does not necessarily happen by itself!